-We discuss the transition to chaos, and how the spectral signatures of the output voltage correlate to the amplification gain of the input signal.
-We construct Fourier maps, which serve as a guide to identify optimal operating conditions and understand the limits of the device's linear response, where amplification of the input signal occurs, before entering chaotic regimes.
-At lower pump intensities, we observe minimal signal response, indicating insufficient energy to trigger significant parametric processes.
-As the pump intensity increases, we see the emergence of distinct spectral lines, corresponding to amplification and possibly mixing processes within the JTWPA.
-Notably, we recognize regions where the spectral lines appear to broaden or split, which may suggest the onset of nonlinear phenomena or transitions to chaotic dynamics.
-We looked at the output bandwidth, studying the gain as a function of the signal frequency.
-The output signal's spectrum is also quite sensitive to the bias current flowing through the transmission line.
+The implications of chaos for JTWPA operation can be quite relevant, for it impacts amplifier performance and signal integrity.
+The transition to chaos leaves a spectral signature on the output voltage that correlates to the amplification gain of the input signal.
+We construct Fourier maps, which serve as a guide to identify optimal operating conditions and to understand the limits of the amplification mechanism, before entering chaotic regimes.
+At lower pump intensities, we observe a minimal signal response, indicating insufficient energy to trigger a fruitful parametric amplification processes.
+As the pump intensity increases, distinct spectral lines appear, corresponding to amplification and possibly mixing processes within the JTWPA.
+Notably, we recognize regions where the spectral lines broaden or split, which may suggest the onset of nonlinear phenomena or transitions to chaotic dynamics.
+The output signal's spectrum is quite sensitive to the bias current flowing through the transmission line.
 We observe regions where the spectrum is relatively undisturbed, with high gains, but as the bias current moves away from this region, dramatic changes in the output emerge, indicative of nonlinear and potentially chaotic behavior in the JTWPA.
-The periodicity observe in the device response by changing the bias current, reflects the inherent phase matching condition between the two arms of the rf--SQUIDs forming the device.
-The implications of these observations for JTWPA operation can be quite relevant, for the presence of chaos might impact amplifier performance or signal integrity.
+The periodicity, observed in the device response by changing the bias current, reflects the inherent phase matching condition between the two arms of the rf--SQUIDs.

-Our findings demonstrate that JTWPAs exhibit a sensitive dependence on drive parameters, where slight variations can cause a transition from predictable amplification to unpredictable chaos.
+Our findings demonstrate that JTWPAs exhibit a sensitive dependence on drive parameters, for slight variations can cause a transition from predictable amplification to unpredictable chaos.
 This sensitivity underscores the critical importance of precision in parameter selection for optimal JTWPA operation.